 Control level of MSW recovery and disposal facilities

-MSW Managed in Controlled Facilities refers to MSW collected and transported to recovery and disposal facilities with basic, improved or full control according to the Ladder of waste management facilities’ control level (Table 2).
+MSW Managed in Controlled Facilities refers to MSW collected and transported to recovery and disposal facilities with basic, improved or full control according to the Ladder of waste management facilities’ control level (Table 2: Ladder of waste management facilities’ control level.Table 2).
 The Ladder can be used as a checklist for assessing the level of control of a particular recovery or disposal facility.
 The facility has the level of control, where it checks the most boxes.
 Note that the emphasis is on operational control rather than engineering/design.
 A facility that is constructed to a high standard, but not operated in compliance with Level 3 (or above) standard is not regarded as a controlled facility.

 Table 2: Ladder of waste management facilities’ control level.